 The non-profit Connecticut Health Investigative Team [C-HIT] is dedicated to producing original, responsible, in-depth journalism on issues of health and safety, in Connecticut and the surrounding region.

-A team of award-winning journalists, based in Connecticut, who have come together to provide the public with informative stories about health, safety and medical issues.
+C-HIT is a team of award-winning journalists, based in Connecticut, who have come together to provide the public with informative stories about health, safety and medical issues.
 C-HIT is a web-based news service that serves three main purposes:

 - To fill a void in health, safety and medical coverage by producing a steady stream of news stories, many of them investigative, that focus on systemic problems within the healthcare system that affect real people – ie, the quality of care in hospitals, nursing homes, schools and other facilities; regulatory actions by government agencies; mental health treatment issues involving children and adults; and healthcare reform, including coverage of the insurance industry, the impact on consumers and the elderly.